zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 ### 7.1 Purpose

 Re-coupling manifests the Entity in the target reality.
 Before this phase, the Entity is phase-locked but outside.
-After this phase, the Entity is **fully present** in the target reality—bound to its causality, embedded in its fabric.
+After this phase, the Entity is **fully present** in the target reality, bound to its causality, embedded in its fabric.

 This is the Entity's NEW HOME.
 Forever.